Lophogobius cyprinoides: Description

 pale lines behind eye, while males have black and orange spots on the first dorsal fin, which change to black and violet during breeding.

-Distribution and habitat

-This widespread species occurs throughout the western Atlantic Ocean, from South Florida and Bermuda, throughout the Caribbean, and along the coasts of Central & northern South America.
-Adults are capable of dwelling in fresh or saltwater and inhabit tidal creeks, estuaries, mangroves and other coastal waters with salinity ranging from 0.0 to 39.3 ppt.
-Crested gobies favor mangroves because it uses the extensive underwater roots for shelter and hiding.

 Diet

 Crested goby feed mainly on algae, but are opportunistic feeders and will take small insects, crustaceans and molluscs.

 Reproduction

 The vast majority of crested gobies are born females, but some will change to males during their lifespan.
 Only a small number of individuals are born male; those that are will stay that way for life.
 Crested goby lay their eggs in rocky areas along the sea bed, where they are secured from being swept away by harsh currents.
 While they produce a relatively low amount of eggs, crested gobies can breed anytime throughout the year.